kunalMore23/Sketcher_In_Adv-C-/Updated_Ex11/README.md

 This assignment focuses on the utilization of the `std::multimap` container in C++ STL.
 In the `/headers/Triangulation.h` file, a `std::multimap<Triangle, double> tPerimeter` is declared to store pairs of `Triangle` objects and their perimeters.
 The container is populated using the `void Triangulation::setPerimeter()` function.
 Additionally, two methods are available to retrieve and print the perimeters:

-## Imp Changes
+## ***Imp Changes***
-   -The thing with the `std::map` was that it doesn't accept duplicate key values.
+   *The thing with the `std::map` was that it doesn't accept duplicate key values.
-   -But `std::multimap` does that and as we don't know how compiler looks at the `class Triangle` triangle object.
+   *But `std::multimap` does that and as we don't know how compiler looks at the `class Triangle` triangle object.
-   -But it confuses the triangles as the same.
+   *But it confuses the triangles as the same.
-   -So it is important to use multimap so that we remove the one confusion occuring that it should be unique.
+   *So it is important to use multimap so that we remove the one confusion occuring that it should be unique.

 1. **Print Perimeters:**
    - Method: `void Triangulation::printPerimeter()`